dexslender/jupix/README.md

 # plane
-The discord bot for my server in Go powerer by disgo
+The discord bot for my server in Go powered by disgo